jacobwilliams/roots-fortran/README.md

 The roots-fortran source code and related files and documentation are distributed under a permissive free software [license](https://github.com/jacobwilliams/roots-fortran/blob/master/LICENSE.md) (BSD-style).

+## Related Fortran libraries

+* [polyroots-fortran](https://github.com/jacobwilliams/polyroots-fortran) -- For finding all the roots of polynomials with real or complex coefficients.

 ## Similar libraries in other programming languages

 Language | Library